 - Ensure you provide your candidates time to prepare for the virtual interview.

-- Allow at least one day in advance notification to provide the candidate with the opportunity to prepare for the interview.
-This also builds on the employer branding showing thoughtfulness in terms of the interview process.
+- Send a 'one-day-in-advance' notification to provide the candidate with the opportunity to prepare for the interview.
+This also builds on the employer brand, showing thoughtfulness in terms of the interview process.

 - Send each candidate an invitation for the virtual interview to stay organized.
-The invitation should include the day and time that the interview will be held and all the information needed to access the software you’ll use for the interview.
+The invitation should include the day and time that the interview will be held, and all the information needed to access the software you’ll be using.

 - Be very clear about the format of the virtual video interview, so candidates know what is expected of them.